fitame/fits-ui/README.md

 - **Customization:** While fits-ui offers a beautiful default style, you can easily customize the components to match your brand's colors and design preferences.

-- **Easy Integration:** Getting started with FitsUI is as simple as installing the package and importing the components you need.
+- **Easy Integration:** Getting started with fits-ui is as simple as installing the package and importing the components you need.

 ## Installation

-You can quickly integrate FitsUI into your project using npm:
+You can quickly integrate fits-ui into your project using npm:

 ```bash
 npm install fits-ui